-Sierra's Smart Interface Windows[TM]-based software is available for connecting your PC directly to the mass flow meter.
-An RS-232 serial cable along with floppy disks containing the program and system files are available from the factory.
-See the Smart Interface User Guide included with the software package for operating instructions.
-(Order code for this package is 780-SIP.)
+Sierra's Smart Interface Windows[TM]-based software is available for connecting your PC directly to the Boiler-Trak[TM].
+An RS-232 serial cable along with CD-ROM containing the program and system files are available from the factory.
+See the Smart Interface User Guide included with the software for operating instructions.